New Technology Implementation and Process Interaction Challenges

 - There is often only a single gantt line (process development) or milestone (process work completed) on a project plan.
-Like any technology build there are requirements, design, development and testing phases for processes along with unique features and milestones.
+Like any technology build, there are requirements, design, development, and testing phases for processes along with unique features and milestones.

 - Look at agile process improvement techniques.

 - Business processes launched as a single package are known to have more chances of failure.
-There are likely numerous processes changes that can be made prior to technology implementation that would minimize the impact.
+There are likely numerous process changes that can be made prior to technology implementation that would minimize the impact.